 Your Assets and the “Resource” Standard

 Medicaid also looks at your assets or “resources” when determining eligibility.
 This means you can keep those assets and not have to spend them for medical care.
 This same standard applies whether you are in a nursing home or not.

 Assets you give away do not count if you are applying for “community” or non-nursing home Medicaid.
 However, if you are applying for Medicaid for nursing home care, your “resources” include property you’ve given away during the prior 60 months.
 This “five year “ look-back rule is critical in asset protection planning for Medicaid.
 If an applicant has resources in excess of the eligibility limits, he will not be eligible for Medicaid until he incurs medical expenses equal to or greater than the excess resources.

 Certain types of property are exempt from being considered “resources” for purposes of Medicaid eligibility.
 These include:

-- A homestead exemption for an applicant’s equity in a home up to $828,000, if applicant or spouse still reside in the home.
+- A homestead exemption for an applicant’s equity in a upwards of $800,000” in Westchester County, if applicant or spouse still reside in the home.